Visit our Re-post guidelines

 As reported previously, black seed has been used for hundreds of years as both a food and medicine, and was once known as 'the remedy for everything but death.'
 A growing body of scientific research on black seed now indicates that it may have medicinal value in over 40 different health conditions.

-The first new study, published in Advanced Pharmaceutical Bulletin and titled, "Protective Effects of Nigella sativa on Metabolic Syndrome in Menopausal Women," found that when thirty menopausal women (ages 45-60), randomized into two experimental groups, were given either a placebo or 1,000 mg (capsules) per day of black seed powder after breakfast for a period of two months, they saw significant improvement in the following parameters:
+The first study, published in Advanced Pharmaceutical Bulletin and titled, "Protective Effects of Nigella sativa on Metabolic Syndrome in Menopausal Women," found that when thirty menopausal women (ages 45-60), randomized into two experimental groups, were given either a placebo or 1,000 mg (capsules) per day of black seed powder after breakfast for a period of two months, they saw significant improvement in the following parameters:

 - Total cholesterol